 Appoint a designated driver — seems obvious, right?
 If I’m on my own, as I was in the Hudson Valley, I only go to one tasting.

 Learn to spit.
-I know what you’re thinking– no way are you going to spit out that luscious Bordeaux or Gewuztraminer.
-Think about it this way — if you taste twelve wines and each glass has two ounces of wine in it, by then end of the day you will have drunk one entire bottle of wine.
+I know what you’re thinking– no way are you going to spit out that luscious Bordeaux or Gewurztraminer.
+Think about it this way, if you taste twelve wines and each glass has two ounces of wine in it, by the end of the day you will have drunk one entire bottle of wine.
 Alone.

 Drink a lot of water between tastings.

 I recommend not visiting more than three wineries in one day.
-Hard to do when you’re in a premium wine area but smart.
+Hard to do when you’re in a premium wine area, but smart.
 I’ve even been told by drivers that they wish their customers would learn not to cram so much into such a short time.
-Maybe they know something?
+Listen To Them.

 Drinking wine is a social experience, at least for me.
 What fun is it to drink something so delicious, so perfect, and not have anyone to share it?
-I love traveling solo but drinking wine solo… No. A good wine is meant to be shared.
-And that’s what’s so great about wine travel.
+I love traveling solo but drinking wine solo… No. A bottle of good wine is meant to be shared, and that’s what’s so great about wine travel.
 There’s no shortage of people happy to drink with you.